Code-Institute-Submissions/whack-a-monster-ms2/README.md

 - Imported style sheets are not checked in direct input and file upload modes

 [JS Hint](other/JSval.jpg) - 0 errors,  18 warnings - **PASS**
+I've added screenshot of the warnings.
+In future release I would clear the warnings.
+Likewise for CSS.

 <span id="testing-manual"></span>